Last Updated on June 20, 2023 by Tim Wells

-It might surprise you to find out that most of the TV’s in my house are Samsung TV’s running Tizen OS – even though I run an Android TV website!
+It might surprise you that most of the TVs in my house are Samsung TVs running Tizen OS – even though I run an Android TV website!

 Picture quality is still the most important thing to look for when buying a new television.
-But, unless you’re hooking up another streaming device to it, you’re going to have to live with the operating system for several years.
+But unless you’re hooking up another streaming device to it, you will have to live with the operating system for several years.

-By the end of this article, you’ll have a good idea what the differences are between them.
+By the end of this article, you’ll have a good idea of the differences between them.
 Then you can make a better decision when you’re looking to buy your next TV.

 What is a Tizen TV?

-Tizen TV is a Linux based, open-source operating system that powers Samsung mobile devices, smart TV’s and digital signage devices.
+Tizen TV is an open-source, Linux-based, lightweight operating system that powers Samsung mobile devices, smart televisions, and digital signage devices.

 The main menu runs along the bottom of the screen, with another row of contextual options just above it.
 Overall, about 40% of the screen is used for the menus.

-Every Tizen TV comes with Samsung TV Plus which treats live TV just like any other app.
-It aggregates over 1,000 free streaming channels, including movies, sports and national news channels.
+Every Tizen TV comes with Samsung TV Plus, which treats live TV like any other app.
+It aggregates over 1,000 free streaming channels, including movies, sports, and national news.

-By contrast, Android TV is set-up more like a streaming device than a smart TV.
-If I had one big complaint about Android TV, is that if you try to use it as a “normal TV”, it seems to take longer to get to where you want to go.
+My biggest complaint about Android TV is if you try to use it as a “normal TV,” it seems to take longer to get to where you want to go.

-If you’ve used the NVIDIA Shield TV or Google Chromecast, then you’ll feel right at home with the Android TV interface.
-However, you’ll see a few important differences between if you buy a television that has Android TV natively installed on it, like my Sony Bravia XBR-55X850D.
+If you’ve used the NVIDIA Shield TV or Google Chromecast with Google TV, you’ll feel right at home with the Android TV interface.
+However, you’ll see a few critical differences between buying a television that has Android TV natively installed on it, like my Sony Bravia XBR-55X850D.

-Like Samsung’s Tizen TV, Live TV is treated just like any other app on Android TV, but I don’t think that it’s implemented as well.
+Like Samsung’s Tizen TV, Live TV is treated like any other Android app, but it’s not implemented as well.

-For example, Sony includes a Live TV app on their favorites row, and on the TV Channel – both of which are customizable by the user.
-Find out more in my guide on how to customize your Android TV home screen here.
+For example, Sony includes a Live TV app on their favorites row and on the TV Channel – both of which are customizable by the user.
+Here’s my guide on customizing your Android TV home screen.

-Similarly, TV settings are a bit more clunky than on the Tizen TV.
-They’re found in the same Settings menu as the rest of the settings, but it’s not as intuitive.
+Similarly, TV settings are more clunky than on Samsung’s Tizen TV.
+They’re found in the same Settings menu as the rest of the settings, but it could be more intuitive.

-The benefit to this extra complexity is a truly stellar streaming experience.
+The benefit of this extra complexity is a truly stellar streaming experience.

 There are native Android TV apps that you can install right from the Google Play Store.
-Plus, you also have the ability to sideload native Android apps on your TV.
+Plus, you can also sideload native Android apps on your TV.

 Everything was configured automatically, with no additional work needed from me.